 - Last-Second Word Swap: More Ho Yay from Andrew re Warren.Andrew: He never really loved... hanging out with us.

 - Leave the Two Lovebirds Alone: Dawn is eager to give Willow and Tara some space.
 Eventually the lovebirds depart for Tara's dorm so everyone can have the house back.
 This means Buffy is alone in the house when Spike pays a visit...

 - Living Bodysuit: The Trio skin the Neezla demon so they can pass through the energy barrier and steal the orbs.

 - Meaningful Echo: In "Dead Things" Buffy said that the only time she felt anything was when she was sleeping with Spike.
-Here Spike says, "I know you felt it.
+Here Spike says when trying to rape her, "I know you felt it.
 When I was inside you.
 You'll feel it again, Buffy.
 I'm gonna make you feel it!"

 - Metaphorgotten: Both Anya and Xander start talking to a woman in a bar and end up ranting about their recent problems.